 - Comprehensive NetFlow analytical data per bandwidth or per subscriber.

-In VLANs and QinQ, BRAS L2 performs the following functions:
+In VLANs and QinQ, BRAS/BNG L2 performs the following functions:

 - DHCP – tracks requests generated by DHCP Clients for immediate RADIUS-based authorization if the acknowledgement message from the DHCP server is received.

 - Proxy ARP – monitors ARP requests inside a subnet and blocks any other ARP requests.

 - IP Source Guard — checks LAN packets against VLAN entries stored in the DHCP database, If the packet header does not match the entry, the packet is discarded.